emoncms/emoncms/readme.md

 - Apache (tested with 2.4.25)
 - Redis* (tested with 3.2.6)

-_*Redis is recommended because it reduces the number of disk writes and therefore prolongs disk life (noticably on SD cards e.g. RaspberryPi).
+_*Redis is recommended because it reduces the number of disk writes and therefore prolongs disk life (noticeably on SD cards e.g. RaspberryPi).
 Some input-processors also require redis and fail silently if redis is not installed.
-Some environments such as shared hosting or as far as we have tried windows servers dont support redis hence why emoncms has a fall back mode that allows core operation without redis._
+Some environments such as shared hosting or as far as we have tried windows servers don't support redis hence why emoncms has a fall back mode that allows core operation without redis._

 ## Using Emoncms